hashicorp/terraform-provider-vault/website/docs/r/okta_auth_backend.html.md

 * `max_ttl` - (Optional) Maximum duration after which authentication will be expired [See the documentation for info on valid duration formats](https://golang.org/pkg/time/#ParseDuration).

+* `bypass_okta_mfa` - (Optional) Whether to bypass an Okta MFA request.
+Useful if using one of Vault's built-in MFA mechanisms, but this will also cause certain other statuses to be ignored, such as PASSWORD_EXPIRED.

 * `group` - (Optional) Associate Okta groups with policies within Vault.
 [See below for more details](#okta-group).